 Not all the time.

-Regardless, it is advised that you handle your sick pet safely and securely, disinfecting all surfaces that they might have come in contact with while practicing proper hygiene yourself.
+Regardless, it is advised that you handle your sick pet safely and securely, disinfecting all surfaces they might have come in contact with while practicing proper hygiene yourself.

 Likewise, properly dispose of their wastes and other discharges so that they are not an infection risk to other pets or persons in the same area.

-Should you be in doubt, ask your vet if the particular infection is zoonotic and if they believe you should go get checked yourself.
+Should you be in doubt, ask your vet if the particular infection is zoonotic and if they believe you should get checked yourself.

 What Are Common Hedgehog Dying Signs?